BCullen2201/daycounter/README.md

-# day-counter
+# daycounter

+## Track how many days have passed since a certain date

-I wanted an app that just tells you how many days have gone by since you hit the 'Start' button.
-Couldn't find an app that did just that without some weird catch or without shoving ads down my throat.
-So I am making my own I guess.
+I wanted an app that tells you how many days have gone by since you hit the start button.
+I couldn't find an app that just did that without some weird catch or shoving ads down my throat.
+So, I made my own.

+---

+This project is kind of old now, and wasn't intended for public use.
+It's not written the best, but it works and does what I want it to do.